-the case of the UK) and estimate, everything else equal, how this impacts the vote shares.
-We perform this counterfactual estimation separately for each of the political parties33 and then, for each of the counterfactual estimations, compute the total number of votes obtained by each party, in each district, under this assumption.
+Interpreting results in terms of changes in relative vote and spending shares is not always straightforward.
+In this section, we perform a number of counterfactual estimations to estimate the monetary value of an additional vote obtained by a marginal increase in campaign spending: the "price of a vote".
+Specifically, we assume that all candidates of one party increase their spending by one standard deviation of the average spending per registered voter ($+ \in 0.28$ in the case of France and $+ \in 0.07$ in the case of the UK) and estimate, everything else equal, how this impacts the vote shares.
+We perform this counterfactual estimation separately for each of the political parties37 and then, for each of the counterfactual estimations, compute the total number of votes obtained by each party, in each district, under this assumption.
 We aggregate these votes at the national level, as well as the total increase in spending, and thus compute, for each electoral year, the average price of an additional vote for the party whose spending increased.
 This provides us with election-specific, easily-comparable estimates of the impact of campaign spending, which incorporate both own- and cross-party effects.

-Figures 3 and 4 plot the results.
+Figures 4 and 5 plot the results.
 First, we find that the price of a vote is fairly stable over time, both in France and in the UK (with the exception of the extreme-right parties, which we discuss below).
 This finding is not obvious.
 Many argue that with the introduction of new technologies, in particular the Internet, it has become increasingly cheaper for candidates to run in elections.
-Here, in the case of both France and the UK, we do not find any major changes in recent decades.34
+Here, in the case of both France and the UK, we do not find any major changes in recent decades.38